Bathroom reading and hemorrhoids?

 Dear The reader,

-Our friends, although a common source of advice and information, don't always hit the proverbial nail on the head.
+Friends, although a common source of advice and information, don't always hit the proverbial nail on the head.
 Hemorrhoids, or piles, are enlarged veins in the lower rectum and anus.
-Hemorrhoids sometimes occur outside the anus and can be seen; at other times they occur inside the rectum and cannot be seen by the naked eye.
+Hemorrhoids sometimes occur outside the anus and are visible.
+At other times, they occur inside the rectum and they’re not visible to the naked eye.
+While bathroom reading itself may not cause hemorrhoids, sitting for long periods of time on the toilet can cause them.

-It is possible that your friend misconstrued the literal act of bathroom reading to mean sitting on the toilet for long periods of time, straining to have a bowel movement.
-It is not the reading itself that causes hemorrhoids, but the potential straining that may contribute to the formation of hemorrhoids.
+In thinking about your friend's advice, it’s possible that your friend misconstrued the literal act of bathroom reading with sitting on the toilet for long periods of time, straining to have a bowel movement, which CAN contribute to hemorrhoids.
+This can be the case with anything that may cause someone to sit on the toilet for a long period of time, be it constipation, crosswords, or even playing on their phones.